“Be in a Tree”…

 If you want to stay in a truly unique treehouse, this is your place!
 The spheres live in a magical wooded facility in Qualicum Beach, BC near Nanaimo.
 I understand, though, that they are looking to relocate to a larger property to expand, so this article may need an update shortly.
 Franchising is also, apparently, in the works, for those who want to open a sphere resort of their own.

-This fiberglass sphere was our sphere-of-choice due to availability and the fact that she could house both of us, though space is, of course, a bit cramped unless someone accompanies you with whom you feel very comfortable.
-The fold-down Murphy bed was very comfortable, and the window seat by the round window make a cozy place to sit, write, and listen to the rain come down.
+This fiberglass sphere was our sphere of choice due to availability and the fact that she could house both of us, though space is, of course, a bit cramped unless someone accompanies you with whom you feel very comfortable.
+The fold-down Murphy bed was very comfortable, and the window seat by the round window makes a cozy place to sit, write, and listen to the rain come down.

 Melody, I think would make a great writing space for a solo writers’ retreat – she features built-in speakers and fold-down tables for eating or writing.
 However, I did find wi-fi (and LTE) coverage spotty here so that it would be an excellent place for a disconnected, device-distraction-free, writing retreat.